-In music, at least, there are rays of hope on the horizon as promoters and venues have cautiously begun programming live music in the safest way possible.
-Your continued support of the arts has been a gratefully-received lifeline this past year, and I'm pleased to have a few new dates in the diary, details of which can be found on the 'Upcoming Events' page above.
+There are rays of hope on the horizon!
+Your continued support of the arts has been a gratefully-received lifeline this past two years, and I'm pleased to have a few new dates in the diary, details of which can be found on the 'Upcoming Events' page above.
 I hope we find ourselves experiencing live music together in the same room soon.

 In the meantime, please enjoy some of the audio and video on the Media page, or click here.
 Please do reach out to your local ensembles on social media to keep their and your spirits up!